ScheerleJo/HTTP2MIDI/README.md

 ## Own Usecase

 The basic idea is to press a button on an Elgato Streamdeck running [Companion](https://github.com/bitfocus/companion).
 It sends an HTTP-Request to the computer running Studio One and Presenter for audio recording and visuals.
-There the Midi Signal gets created and input into the programs.
+There the MIDI signal gets created and input into the programs.

+In our case, the MIDI signal gets sent through an audio interface that supports midi.
+That allows us to create and get the MIDI commands on one Laptop via hardware and no additional software.
+However it would be smarter to use a MIDI-Loopback adapter like [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) from Tobias Erichson.
+In a [future version of this software](#future_plans), I want to eliminate the need for separate soft- or hardware by creating my own in software MIDI-Loopback.

 ## How it works